 The UNHRD network, managed by WFP, is a preparedness tool that supports the strategic stockpiling efforts of the wider humanitarian community.
 Recognized as a leader in pre-positioning, storage and handling of emergency supplies and support equipment, the Network manages strategic emergency relief stocks, including medical kits, shelter items, ready-to-use foods, IT equipment and operational support assets, for a growing base of user organizations - all designed to strengthen and enhance organizational response efforts at the onset of an emergency.

-The network consists of five strategically placed hubs, located in Ghana, UAE, Malaysia, Panama, Italy and Spain.
+The Network is made up of six strategic locations, located in Ghana, UAE, Malaysia, Panama, Italy and Spain.
 Hubs are strategically located near disaster-prone areas, within airport complexes, close to ports and main roads.
 Because of this pro-active positioning, when emergencies strike, relief items can be delivered to affected areas worldwide within 24 to 48 hours.

 UNHRD provides the humanitarian community a host of unique benefits in maximizing a coordinated response effort, including: